The Most Innovative MBA Programs for AI

 Northwestern University

-Northwestern puts a heavy emphasis on machine learning and artificial intelligence as part of a program it has branded “MBAi” through a unique partnership between two of its high-power schools.
+Kellogg heavily emphasizes machine learning and artificial intelligence as part of a program it has branded “MBAi” through a unique partnership between two of its high-power schools.

 Villanova University

-Villanova University offers an AI and machine learning (ML) specialization to MBA students, according to the school’s website, noting that both fields “have become increasingly important technologies across all business disciplines.”
+Villanova University offers an AI and machine learning specialization to MBA students, according to the school’s website, noting that both fields “have become increasingly important technologies across all business disciplines.”

 Courses that are part of the AI and machine learning specialization focus on automating business processes and the ethical concerns around AI.
 The coursework also highlights the way AI is affecting a wide variety of industries.

 Villanova’s AI coursework lays out the foundations of AI and its impact on the business world — and looks at the ways students can apply AI and machine learning to their eventual jobs.
+No GMAT or GRE is required for admission, and the program can be finished as quickly as 18 months.

 Northeastern University